-I am happy to supervise qualified undergraduate (laurea triennale e specialistica) and PhD (dottorato) students willing to work on computation-based projects.
-Mentoring will take place in collaboration with your academic advisor ("relatore") at your home institution.
+My group hosts qualified undergraduate (laurea triennale e specialistica) and PhD (dottorato) students willing to work on computation-based projects.
+Mentoring will take place in collaboration with an academic advisor (relatore interno) at your home institution.

 Projects are currently available in the following research areas (inquire for details):

 Statistical learning algorithms and their application in biomolecular simulations, computational chemistry, and other big data sets.

 Adaptation of biostatistical algorithms and models, with their application to, e.g., disease progression, survival prediction, and motion analysis.